Updated August 2018

 Women who haven’t had cesareans still like the belly support provided by products like the Nesting Days carrier.
 I (Meg) loved wearing the Nesting Days for this reason: it just felt good and made me sit a little taller.

-The good news is that there appears to be virtually no harmful effects associated with using an abdominal binder, although the tighter binders prescribed for some of the diastasis rehab programs can cause dizziness and shortness of breath.
+The good news is that there appear to be virtually no harmful effects associated with using an abdominal binder, although the tighter binders prescribed for some of the diastasis rehab programs can cause dizziness and shortness of breath.

 Whether you choose to use an abdominal binder is truly up to you — they may help, and they really can’t hurt, so if you want to try it out, go for it (and then report back to us with your findings!)